 This year I am making a conscious effort to eat more vegetables.
 “Meatballs” made out of eggplant is a great meatless alternative to traditional meatballs.
-This is a from scratch recipe that uses Bertolli’s Riserva sauce to quicken prep time.

 Despite the fact that I am a dietitian I too struggle sometimes to make sure I eat enough fruit and vegetables.
 This year I am really making an effort to add more veggies into my lunch and dinner meals.
 I have been eating a lot of zucchini noodles and adding salads as side dishes.